MileHacker Logo

 Hiking and Trekking

-Hiking and trekking opportunities are limited within Tunis city.
+Hiking and trekking chances are limited within Tunis city.
 Light hiking is possible in nearby natural parks or hills outside the city, like areas in the Cap Bon Peninsula for coastal walks or Ichkeul National Park for gentle trails.

 Water Sports and Activities